 I am aware that some parents want their children to become accustomed to homework early, so if this is so, you are the primary educators, and I will be happy to visit with you about second grade standards, and what your child could do to up his/her game a little bit.

 First Reconciliation - March 24 , 12:00 Noon

 Also, in order to avoid confusion later, the rules for clothing are:

 Girls - white dress with sleeves or a sweater, jacket, cape or something over the shoulders.
 This includes cap sleeves.
 No flip-flops.

 Boys - White shirt, jacket, preferably dark color, and dress slacks.

 Parents, if your child's birthday falls during the summer, you might like to send birthday treats on his or her half-birthday or saint day.
 This way it seems more like a real birthday, instead of an afterthought.
 I do appreciate you letting me know ahead of time when you want to bring treats, but most any day works unless we are not going to be in the classroom for some reason.
 Please remember to bring only one item for birthdays.
 No drinks.
 It may seem like a small thing, but children are very proud to bring treats to school, so thank you for the effort!

-Please check the documents section at the top.
+Please check the documents section at the right.
 I have uploaded a Student Information sheet.
 I would like all parents to fill out for me.
 It is information I think may help me to teach your child more effectively.
-You may either fill out a paper form at Back to School Night or print it, fill it out, and have your child bring it back to school.
-Not all questions have to be filled out, only the ones you feel apply to your child, or you haven't already written on 10 other forms.
+Not all questions have to be filled out, only the ones you feel apply to your child.
+I will get that printed off and send home with them in a day or two, but if it gets lost, you can download it and print it from here.
 And, of course, always feel free to call, email, text, or come in if you have anything else you would like to discuss.
-I am NOT open 24 hours a day, but I do not mind calls at home. :)